jpgoldberg/unclock-crypto-engineering/Homework/2022-12-09/solutions.md

 Questions that remain for me from this include

-1. Are there significant advantages of one kind of trie over others for this kind to data?

-    I had not been aware of different kinds of tries until, well, a few minutes ago.
-    So I had picked the first thing I found on crates.io that appeared to do the job.

-2. I still find myself struggling with getting things into and from the types that RustCrypto demands.
+1. I still find myself struggling with getting things into and from the types that RustCrypto demands.
 Is there a better way of doing what I have here to get my truncated `Vec<u8>`?

    ```rust